evkx/evkx.github.io/content/models/bmw/i4/i4_eDrive40/_index.md

 You can choose between two sound systems for the BMW i4 eDrive40:

-- **Hifi Sound system:**: Features ten speakers and delivers a maximum output of 200 watts.
+- **Hifi Sound system:** Features ten speakers and delivers a maximum output of 200 watts.
-- **Harman Kardon Surround Sound system:**: Features 17 speakers and delivers a maximum output of 445 watts.
+- **Harman Kardon Surround Sound system:** Features 17 speakers and delivers a maximum output of 445 watts.

 Additionally, the model includes 4 USB-C connections as standard.